dev-guy/react-toolbox-reactrouter-mocha-boilerplate/README.md

 ## Prepare your command line environment (optional)
 * source add-path

-- add-path adds the node_modules/.bin directory to your PATH so you can run commands like 'eslint' from the command line
-- "npm run" does this for you
+add-path adds the node_modules/.bin directory to your PATH so you can run commands like 'eslint' from the command line. "npm run" does this for you.

 ## lint your js files
-* npm run eslint
-- eslint, unlike sass-lint, is run automatically by Webpack
+* npm run eslint (eslint, unlike sass-lint, is run automatically by Webpack)

 ## lint your sass files
-* npm run sass-lint
-- eslint, unlike sass-lint, is run automatically by Webpack
+* npm run sass-lint (eslint, unlike sass-lint, is run automatically by Webpack)

 ## lint everything
 * npm run lint